-These courses include: Biology, Human Anatomy, Human Physiology, Infant Child Growth and Development, Introduction to Clinical Research, Nutrition, Psychology or Counseling Skills or Communication Skills, and Sociology or Cultural Sensitivity or Cultural Anthropology.
+These courses include: Biology, Human Anatomy, Human Physiology, Infant and Child Growth and Development, Introduction to Clinical Research, Nutrition, Psychology or Counseling Skills or Communication, and Sociology or Cultural Sensitivity or Cultural Anthropology.

 In addition to completing these courses, you’ll need to complete courses in what I refer to as “category 2” topics.